 Many patients can now have a knee replacement and go home the same day.
 This is possible due to improved surgical techniques which allow for smaller incisions, less soft tissue damage and less pain.
 In addition, with current medications and surgical techniques, blood loss is much less than it was for traditional knee replacement.
 Pain control is much better and many patients have relatively mild pain following surgery due to joint blocks and multimodal pain management techniques.

 The specific treatment method utilized will largely depend on the type and severity of your individual injury.
 It is important to consult with an orthopedic specialist to discuss your knee treatment options.
-As a fellowship-trained board certified orthopedic surgeon, Dr. Camille Clinton delivers state-of-the-art knee replacement procedures to patients throughout the Kirkland, Eastside Seattle, and Redmond area.
+As a fellowship-trained board-certified orthopedic knee surgeon, Dr. Camille Clinton delivers state-of-the-art knee replacement procedures to patients throughout the Kirkland, Eastside Seattle, and Redmond area.
 Call (425) 899-4810 to schedule an appointment with Dr. Clinton today!